KalebDykema/Breakout/README.md

 # Breakout

-A 2D game made with Javascript
+A remake of the classic game, Breakout, coded in Javascript

 # Description

-A 2D game made with Javascript in which you hit a ball with a paddle, directing it to hit and destroy other balls.
-This was partially made with the help of [this tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from MDN Web Docs.
+A remake of the classic game, Breakout, in which you shoot a ball off a paddle to destory another ball.
+This was initially made with the help of [this tutorial](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from MDN Web Docs.

 # To-Do's for the author